jimschubert/electron-angular-example/readme.md

-# electron-angular
+# electron-angular-example

-> My splendid app
+> An example desktop application written with Electron and Angular2.

 ## Dev